Marketplace Development Services: Ultimate 2026 Guide

 • Multi Vendor Management: The core ability to support numerous independent sellers, each with their own profile, listings, and order management.

-• Integration Capability: The platform must connect with essential third party tools for payments (Stripe), shipping (ShipStation), analytics (Google Analytics), and more.
-For a deeper dive, see our guide to API integration.
+• Integration Capability: The platform must connect with essential third party tools for payments, shipping, analytics, and more.
+For a deeper dive, see this guide to API integration.

 • Customizable Experience: The ability to tailor the look, feel, and user workflows to match your brand and unique business logic.